Table of Contents

 This past weekend I visited two of my best friends from high school at Villanova University!
 Even though I spent most of the weekend in Byrn Mawr where Villanova is located, I was able to see some new places!
-I adventured to Delaware (hello state #24!!!) with my friend Sarah for dinner Saturday night and spent all of Sunday exploring Philadelphia!
-This post covers everything you must see if you plan on visiting Philadelphia, Pennsylvania!
+I ventured to Delaware (hello new state!!!) with my friend Sarah for dinner Saturday night and spent all of Sunday exploring Philadelphia!
+This post covers everything you must see during a day in Philadelphia, Pennsylvania!

 Sarah and I were only in Wilmington for a few hours, but I’m glad I could check Delaware off the list!
 Wilmington is only a 45 minute drive from Philly.
 Check out Chelsea’s Tavern for dinner if you ever find yourself in Wilmington.